 To configure the amount of virtual capacity that is required for safeguarded backups, you must first determine an estimate for the safeguarded capacity multiplier.
 The safeguarded capacity multiplier is multiplied with the capacity of the data you want to back up to create the safeguarded virtual capacity.

-To create safeguarded virtual capacity with the safeguarded capacity multiplier from the DS CLI, use the -action mksafeguardedcap parameter with either the manageckdvol command (for count key (CKD) data) or the managefbvol command (for fixed block (FB) data).
+To create safeguarded virtual capacity with the safeguarded capacity multiplier, use the Create Safeguarded Backup Capacity action on the Volumes page or either the manageckdvol command (for count key (CKD) data) or the managefbvol command (for fixed block (FB) data).

 Determining an estimate for the safeguarded capacity multiplier

 Decide the number and retention period of the backups that are maintained by your safeguard schedule.

 For example, if your safeguard schedule creates one backup per hour and holds each backup for up to 3 days, the system will need to maintain 72 backups per volume.

 Determine the destage rate of the data that you want to back up by using the cachetrans metric, which shows a count of destaged tracks.

 The cachetrans metric is available with the showckdvol command for CKD data and the showfbvol command for FB data.

 To obtain a clear history of the destage rate on your system, query the cachetrans metric periodically, such as every 30 minutes, and gather about a week's worth of destage data.
 To ensure that the virtual capacity will accommodate your backups, use the number of destaged tracks from a peak period that matches the period of your safeguard schedule.

 For example, if your safeguard schedule period is 72-hours, then within a peak 72-hour period, you might find 15,000,000 destaged tracks.Note: The cachetrans metric is also available with Spectrum Control (Cache to Disk Transfers) and RMF (R745DCTD in the Type 74-5 records).